Aliucord/website/src/docs/backports.md

 **Notes:**
 - This method is used for core features that are not merged yet.
-- You can't use multiple .ZIPs at once, you'll need to decide which features you prefer.
+- You can't use multiple `.zip's` at once, you'll need to decide which features you prefer.

 **How to use Aliucord from storage**

-- Download the .zip file from the links below
+- Download the `.zip` file from the links below
-- Extract it and find Aliucord.zip inside it
+- Extract it and find `Aliucord.zip` inside it
-- Move Aliucord.zip to your Aliucord folder
+- Move `Aliucord.zip` to your `Aliucord` folder
 - Open Aliucord settings
 - Enable [Developer Mode](https://github.com/user-attachments/assets/ee6a45bd-08a5-4bf8-af39-6d03b9d969a4) & [Aliucord from storage](https://github.com/user-attachments/assets/37f9f074-741e-46e1-8162-f753f4af8b30)
 - Restart Aliucord